evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 ```

 ## 3.2 Dispatcher
 Depending on the block time and network connection, contract creation and interaction can leave a large gap in the usage time of the UI.
-To avoid a blocking frontend, so-called "dispatchers" are used.
-Dispatchers are defined and exported by the DApp as an angular module.
-So the dispatchers themselves can use the services of the DApp and at the same time the evan.network Angular framework can restart them even after a page load.
+To avoid a blocking frontend, so-called dispatchers are used.
+Dispatchers are defined and exported by the ƉApp as an Angular module.
+So the dispatchers themselves can use the services of the ƉApp, and at the same time the evan.network Angular framework can restart them even after a page load.
 For this purpose, the contract functions are not executed directly in the components, but only a new dispatcher task is inserted into the evan.network queue.
 The queue then independently handles the processing of the queued orders.
 The UI is provided with various options for listening to the processing of a queue.

 If a dispatcher fails, the error is caught by the framework and an error is displayed in the top right corner of the UI.
-With this button the task can be repeated or deleted via the synchronization details.
+With this button, the task can be repeated or deleted via the synchronization details.

-Create a new folder within your DApp and call it "dispatcher".
-Create new file called "task-dispatcher.ts" and insert the following code:
+Create a new folder within your ƉApp and call it "dispatcher".
+Create a new file called 'task-dispatcher.ts' and insert the following code:

 ```ts
 import {